 Marie Price gave us an overview and update of Workforce Training.
 The unduplicated head count for fall 2011 at Workforce Training was 6,298.
 Workforce Training serves the community with lifelong learning; many Workforce Training students go on to NIC or come here later for select classes.
 Workforce Training class fees cover the cost of the course and administrative costs; they are not tax subsidized.

 Some of the courses offered at Workforce Training include:

-· Customized Training to upgrade job skills, working directly with companies to provide specialized training and often working in partnership with NIC professional-technical instructors.
+- Customized Training to upgrade job skills, working directly with companies to provide specialized training and often working in partnership with NIC career and technical instructors.
 One example of this was providing training to laid-off miners in the Silver Valley to have them certified in a new skill set and pave the way to re-employment in another field.

 Workforce training does offer some financial assistance through the Albertson Foundation scholarships, Idaho Community Foundation scholarships, the Workforce Investment Act and Veteran’s benefits.
 For more information on scholarships, you can call or come in to Workforce Training.

 Marie announced there would be a tour of the new Graphic Design and POST facilities that have moved to the Kaniksu Building across the street immediately after the meeting today.